Skip to content

 - How well do the ML models based on synthetic data keep up with ML models based on real data?

-1. Create synthetic data, save the best synthetic data generator.
-In this step similarity measures are created by the used (SDV) framework 'out of the box'
+1. Create the synthetic data and save the best synthetic data generator.
+In this step similarity measures are created by the out of the box SDV framework

-2. Create ML model (in our case classifier model) both on real data, as for synthetic data.
-Compare performance of both models against the (same) real data testset.
+2. Create the ML model (in our case classifier model) both on real data and the using the synthetic data.
+Compare the performance of both models against the same real data testset.

 <img src="/images/2025-02-16-synthetic-data-using-kfp/image-2.png" width="800">

 From above, we have an example where the final synthesizer is collected and saved.
-This step is used in below example, exporting the resulting synthetic data generator to cloud.
+This step is used in the example below, exporting the resulting synthetic data generator to cloud.

 *Below is a usecase where we need to make use of both on-premise and cloud, without moving data to cloud.*